L1ly-42/Terminal-Cheatsheet/terminalCheatsheet.md

 - `git add` + folder_path/filename = Stages a specific directory or file.
 - `git add .` = Stages all files in the directory - including ones beginning with a dot.
-- `git add --all` = Stages all files in the directory - including ones beginning with a dot AND deletes files not in the current working tree.
+- `git add --all` or `gaa` = Stages all files in the directory - including ones beginning with a dot AND deletes files not in the current working tree.
 - `git commit -m` + "commit message" = Commits changes that have been staged.
 Commit message is used to let future you and others know what exaclty changed in that commit *e.g. `git commit -m"added a missing link to homepage"`*

 - `git revert` + repo ID = Reverses changes made in a specified commit